 The velvet sofa has a number of advantages:

-Velvet furniture requires special care and respect throughout the entire period of usage.
-It must be cleaned without the use of aggressive agents and methods, and also at regular intervals.
+- Velvet furniture requires special care and attention its entire life.
+It must be cleaned without the use of harsh chemicals and method, and also at regular intervals.

 There are certain rules for caring for velvet furniture, by observing which you can prolong the service life of velvet furniture.
 Follow these rules, and your velvet furniture will serve for a long time:

-Remove spills immediately.
-Do not wait for them to dry;
+- Remove spills immediately.
+Do not wait for them to dry; Only blot the stained area - do not rub

-For velvet cleaning use only products intended for this type of fabric;
+- For velvet couch cleaning use only products intended for this type of fabric;